archeofoss/archeofoss/2024/call-for-panels.md

 Proposals for panels **must** fully comply with the ArcheoFOSS mission, regarding free and open source software or hardware, open processes, open data, open science in the archaeological or more generally in the heritage domain.

-Proposals must be submitted via email, at [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org) before September 15 2024, and must be licensed as CC-BY.
+Proposals must be submitted via email, at [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org) before **September 15 2024**, and must be licensed as CC-BY.

 A maximum of **10 panels** will be accepted.